 This was actually an idea I had never considered until watching an episode of Homestead Rescue.
 The people on the episode couldn’t afford to drill a well right then.

-But they were living on a piece of land with no water at all.
+However, they were living on a piece of land with no water at all.

 Now, this may not be the most budget friendly option.